ttionya/vaultwarden-backup/docs/manually-trigger-a-backup.md

 This can be useful when other programs are used to consistently schedule tasks or to verify that environment variables are properly configured.

-If your container is already running (with the container name `vaultwarden_backup`) and you want to execute an adhoc backup you can do so with the command `docker exec vaultwarden_backup bash /app/backup.sh`.
+If your container is already running (with the container name `vaultwarden-backup`) and you want to execute an adhoc backup you can do so with the command `docker exec vaultwarden-backup bash /app/backup.sh`.

 <br>